mephisto83/a-frame-components/docs/base-interactive.md

-# `a-base-interactive` Element Documentation
+# `frame-base-interactive` Element Documentation

-The `a-base-interactive` element is a versatile component designed for A-Frame environments, allowing developers to easily implement interactive UI elements such as radio buttons, regulators, checkboxes, and icon buttons.
-This documentation outlines how to utilize `a-base-interactive` within your A-Frame projects, detailing its properties and usage.
+The `frame-base-interactive` element is a versatile component designed for A-Frame environments, allowing developers to easily implement interactive UI elements such as radio buttons, regulators, checkboxes, and icon buttons.
+This documentation outlines how to utilize `frame-base-interactive` within your A-Frame projects, detailing its properties and usage.

 ## Overview

-`a-base-interactive` integrates with A-Frame's entity-component system, offering a foundation for creating interactive UI elements that can respond to user inputs.
-By configuring its properties, you can tailor the behavior and appearance of `a-base-interactive` to match your specific needs.
+`frame-base-interactive` integrates with A-Frame's entity-component system, offering a foundation for creating interactive UI elements that can respond to user inputs.
+By configuring its properties, you can tailor the behavior and appearance of `frame-base-interactive` to match your specific needs.

 ## Properties